antertant/LightSearch25/README.md

 start a new query, type "N".
 To quit the system, type "Q".

 # **Running Demo**
-Below is a demo to use this engine to index TREC latimes data and query articles in it.
+Below is a demo to query articles in TREC latimes dataset through this search engine.

 ![](https://github.com/antertant/LightSearch25/blob/main/example.gif)